Californians have subsidized Hollywood for a decade. Has it been worth it? - California Political Review

-The taxpayers of California are financing the Hate America First Brigade of Hollywood.
-We are financing the sexual abusers of men and women.
-The California taxpayers are financing the junk film and TV to promote hate, bigotry, junk science and the killing of babies.
-What did we get out of it?
-Probably just a Bernie Sanders T-shirt saying, “I love Fidel and Stalin”.
+The taxpayers of California are financing the Hate America First Brigade of Hollywood.?
+We are financing the sexual abusers of men and women.?
+The California taxpayers are financing the junk film and TV to promote hate, bigotry, junk science and the killing of babies.?
+What did we get out of it??
+Probably just a Bernie Sanders T-shirt saying, ?I love Fidel and Stalin?.

-“State lawmakers, Democratic and Republican alike, overwhelmingly vote in the industry’s favor — so much so that annual funding has grown threefold from $100 million to $330 million.
-And there’s no letup: last year, the state renewed its commitment through 2025, ensuring that Californians will help churn out more content in the streaming era.
+?State lawmakers, Democratic and Republican alike, overwhelmingly vote in the industry?s favor ? so much so that annual funding has grown threefold from $100 million to $330 million.
+And there?s no letup: last year, the state renewed its commitment through 2025, ensuring that Californians will help churn out more content in the streaming era.?

-But while the tax credit is just a sliver of the state’s $222 billion budget, policy analysts say there’s no evidence the program pays for itself.
+But while the tax credit is just a sliver of the state?s $222 billion budget, policy analysts say there?s no evidence the program pays for itself.
 In fact, California has extended the credit three times with politicians ignoring concerns that, for example, it plays favorites with Tinseltown over other important industries in California and that proponents have never entirely been able to assess its effectiveness.

-Why the payoff to Hollywood?
-Democrats get endorsements, visits at fund raisers with the stars and panache by going to Hollywood events.
-This is a campaign expenditure—using tax dollars for the hatred of America crowd.
+Why the payoff to Hollywood??
+Democrats get endorsements, visits at fund raisers with the stars and panache by going to Hollywood events.?
+This is a campaign expenditure?using tax dollars for the hatred of America crowd.

 Californians have subsidized Hollywood for a decade.
 Has it been worth it?

-Adria Watson, CalMatters, 1/15/20
+Adria Watson, CalMatters,?
+1/15/20??

 In Summary